-If you have tried the Teething Egg yourself, please leave a comment below with your experience with it.
-If you’re interested in a full review of other teethers including my top 10 choices, check out this post.
+If you have tried the Teething Egg yourself, please leave a comment below with your experience and thoughts on it.
+If you’re interested in a full review of other baby teethers, including my top 10 choices, check out this post.

 For more baby product reviews, check out my review on the Keekaroo Peanut Changer here.